HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

 \subsubsection{Evaluating the effectiveness of logical modules}

 To verify the logical reasoning ability of our logical modules, we examine them with the logic expressions on the test set.

-Specifically, we randomly sample 20 K event embeddings in the test set from $e_{Pri}$, $e_{Act}$, and $e_{cls_m}$ as the inputs of logic expressions.
+Specifically, we randomly sample 20 K event embeddings in the test set from $e_{P}$, $e_{A}$, and $e_{m}$ as the inputs of logic expressions.
 We first feed them into the binary discriminator $\mathcal{J}(\cdot)$ to obtain their $True/False$ probabilities.
 As shown in Fig.~\ref{figure:eval_reasoning}, the sampled event embeddings show obvious logical characteristics, as most embeddings have logical probabilities close to either 0 or 1, which means they represent $True/False$ without ambiguity.
 If the embeddings are sampled randomly from the \textit{whole} vector space rather than the test set event space, the probabilities distribution will be Gaussian instead of bipolar.

 To further demonstrate the effectiveness of logical modules, we choose a threshold $t_l\geq 0.5$ as the criterion to select embeddings to represent $True/False$.
 We select embeddings $e$ such that $\mathcal{J}(e)>t_l$ as $True$ and $\mathcal{J}(e)<t_l$ as $False$ then feed them into the logical modules to evaluate the ability of logical reasoning.
 It should be noted the threshold $t_l$ actually sets a \textit{stricter} standard since any probabilities higher than $0.5$ should be regarded as $True$.
 The accuracy of every logic expression is shown in Tab.~\ref{tab:eval_reasoning}.
 It is evident that in the given \textit{specific event space}, our logic modules have the ability of logical reasoning since the accuracy of all binary and ternary logic expressions exceeded 50\% significantly.
-It should also be noticed that the logical modules are not ideal and restricted in our defined task space.
-The modules tend to judge the embedding as $True$ and lose the ability of inference with multiple layer logic expressions.
+It should also be noted that the logical modules are not ideal and restricted in our defined task space.
+The modules tend to judge the embedding as $True$ and lose the ability to infer with multiple-layer logic expressions.
 This is expected since the backpropagation-driven DNN modules tend to take a shortcut and the inputs of logical modules are not balanced.
 Despite this, the results of experiments still demonstrate the good logical reasoning ability of our logical reasoning engine in the \textit{activity event space}.